RamuneNeptune/ModdingInSubnautica/README.md

  2. Place both zip files into your game installation folder.

  3. Extract / Unzip `QModManager_SN1.STABLE.zip` into your game folder.
-You should now have all the files highlighted in Green.
+You should now have all the files highlighted.
  ![](https://snm.crd.co/assets/images/image01.jpg?v=e6c5ef0b)

  4. Launch the game to generate a `QMods` folder.